stan-davies/RPN/README.md

 passed on the indices of the start and end of a string slice to child recursions.
 This has also proven to be much more efficient.

+## `stew2.1` : String to Tree of Expressions Wow!
+2.1

+This version changes `st_LSOP()` by making it start it's search from the right.
+I am uncertain if this has had much of, if any, impact on performance.

 ---

 ## Comparison